louispotok/notebook/_posts/2020-07-11-hypothesis-property-testing.md

 There's a lot more to say here, but one of the reasons I like Hypothesis so much is the extensive and well-written documentation.
 It's clearly all the reflection of a single mind, though there are several main developers.
 Overall the package provides an approachable but powerful interface to deep ideas, and leads to better software.

+If you are interested in talking more about Hypothesis, or want some help getting started, I'd love to chat.

 You may also be interested in [metamorphic testing](https://www.hillelwayne.com/post/metamorphic-testing/).